 The Prologue offers an introduction into Magic Knight Rayearth and Cephiro.
 Act I describes what Cephiro is like, whereas Act II shows how it changes (and what it should and should not be); they’ll both outline MKR’s story arcs in their own way (Act I leaning towards static, Act II towards dynamic descriptions not unlike a synopsis) while keeping the chronology of events in mind so as not to confuse those new to the subject.
 For the sake of completion, Act I will include some minor elements not mentioned until the second story arc.

 The Appendix explores the sources that the series as a whole draws from and evaluates it in the context of CLAMP’s works, JRPGs and storytelling (this is where all the essays are).
 The Postface closes with reflections on my own relationship with the series and the shrine itself (in other words: shameless rambling).

 Refer to the Table of Contents for an overview.

 Note that there are unmarked spoilers all across the site.
 If you think MKR might be a series you’d consider reading yourself, reading Act I of this shrine up to Localisms makes for a good introduction.
 Avoid the last chapter, The Battle, due to major story spoilers.

 This shrine is exclusively based on the manga.
 Its content draws from the German publication by Carlsen (1999), the first and not revised English translation by Tokyopop (1999–2003), Dark Horse Comic’s new English translation (2011–2012) and the fan translation provided by fuu at Cephiro, at times mixing the four, as is the case with character and location names, spells and various other terms.
 See translation notes for more.

-Strength of Heart is part of the Caged Songbird Network © 2015–2016 Lethe
+Strength of Heart is a flower of The Wither and Bloom Network © 2015–2023 Lethe